FranciscoOnt/checkout-sdk-js/docs/interfaces/customerinitializeoptions.md

 using their sign-in button.
 As a result, you may need to provide additional information in order to initialize the customer step of checkout.

+A set of options that are required to initialize the customer step of the current checkout flow.

+Some payment methods have specific requirements for setting the customer details for checkout.
+For example, Amazon Pay requires the customer to sign in using their sign-in button.
+As a result, you may need to provide additional information in order to initialize the customer step of checkout.

 ## Type parameters

 ▪ **TParams**